mutable-learning/vce_algorithmics/CONTRIBUTING.md

 1. Fork the repo on GitHub.
 2. Clone your fork locally.
-3. Install your local copy into a virtualenv, e.g., using `conda`.
+3. Install your local copy into a virtualenv.
 4. Create a branch for local development and make changes locally.
 5. Commit your changes and push your branch to GitHub.
 6. Submit a pull request through the GitHub website.